ST10158643/Part1/README.md

 To use the application, follow these steps:

 1. Launch the application by following the installation instructions above.
+2. Select option 1 from the user menu to create a recipe.
-2. Enter the number of ingredients you would like to capture for a recipe.
+3. Enter the name of recipe you would like to capture for a recipe.
-3. Enter the ingredients name, quantity and unit of measure, one at a time.
+4. Enter the ingredients name, quantity and unit of measure, one at a time.
-4. Enter the steps for the recipe, one at a time.
+5. Enter the steps for the recipe, one at a time.
-5. When you are finished, the application will ask if you would like to peform various operations on the recipe.If you would like to perform the presented operation enter the digit 1, if not enter 2.
+6. After entering all the recipe steps, the application will return to the user menu.
+7. The useru can choose to perform other actions or exit the application.
+8. user menu provides other options, such as viewing recipes, editing recipes, and deleting recipes.

 ## References
 Manga, K. (2019) C#: How to change the cursorleft of the console, GeeksforGeeks.
 GeeksforGeeks.
 Available at: https://www.geeksforgeeks.org/c-sharp-how-to-change-the-cursorleft-of-the-console/ (Accessed: April 28, 2023).